- A brand: Real Talk is straight-up, a bit cheeky, and peer-to-peer; it’s meant to feel the opposite of expert-driven health education.

 Real Talk builds on the limited literature base on sexuality amongst adults with cognitive disabilities.
 People with developmental disabilities are at greater risk for contracting HIV and STIs than the general population.
 One reason is that they are underserved when it comes to sexual health education.
 They are often excluded from sexual health education in primary and secondary schools.

-Real Talk uses modeling & rehearsal and contribution & reciprocity as its core change mechanisms.
-Content is generated by users, and conversations about sexuality are modeled in watching parties.
+Real Talk uses modeling & rehearsal, and contribution & reciprocity as its core change mechanisms.
+Content is generated by users, and conversations about sexuality are modeled in Pizza Parties.

 Core change mechanisms in Real Talk are:

 People learn by watching peers and trying for themselves.
 Good interventions are peer-to-peer and experiential, not expert-led and informational.
 To learn more about this, and other behaviour change mechanisms, read our Grounded Change paper.